 Series: Film Screenings

-All programs are free for Museum members and free with admission for non-members, unless otherwise noted.
+All programs are free for JANM members and included with admission for non-members, unless otherwise noted.
 Events are subject to change.

 Reservations are recommended for most programs; you may use the links below.
 You may also RSVP by emailing firstname.lastname@example.org or calling 213.625.0414 at least 48 hours in advance.
 Please indicate the name, date, and time of the program, as well as your name and the number of people in your party.
 (RSVPs are not accepted for Family Festivals).
 For all ticketed events (classes, workshops, food tours, etc.), pre-payment is required to hold your space.
 Cancellations must be made 48 hours in advance or no refund will be issued.

 Inside the World War II camps where Japanese Americans were incarcerated, secret prisons were created for those considered “troublemakers” and “collaborators” by the US government.

 Claudia Katayanagi’s film looks at these “citizen isolation centers,” now considered precursors to Guantanamo, and examines their legacy.

 Discussion with the filmmaker to follow.
 Included with museum admission.
 RSVPs are recommended using the link below.